 Sgt.
 Onnie Clem, U.S.M.C., recalled what it was like when the torpedoes hit.

-A Japanese tanker that had been hit by torpedoes spilled oil and gasoline into the water.
-The ship ran aground.
+A Japanese tanker that had been hit by torpedoes spilled oil and gasoline into the water and the ship ran aground.
 The Japanese quickly set up machine guns and fired on the POWs.
 Boats from the other ships in the convoy attempted to hunt down the POWs swimming in the water cruising in and out of the debris field hunting and shooting the swimming Americans.
 If they found a man, they shot him.

 One officer recalled seeing a young soldier struggling in the water and asked him if he could swim.
 The soldier replied, “No sir, not very well.”
 The officer began to say, “Don’t worry, we’ll make it somehow,” but before he could finish, a shot rang out the young soldier’s head fell into the water.
 There was a bullet hole in his head.
 What saved many lives was that with dusk it became harder for the Japanese to see them.